What are Tooth Colored Fillings?

 The dental fillings procedure is rather simple and straightforward.
 Once decay is removed from a tooth, it can be restored with material commonly referred to as a “dental filling.”
 In the past, traditional dental fillings were made of different types of metals like amalgam or gold which are strong but much darker in color than your natural teeth.
 There are some studies that purport that these traditional metal dental fillings are unhealthy as they contain mercury.
 They certainly are less than attractive.

-Today, teeth can be restored with white fillings using modern materials including ceramic and plastic compounds called composite resins that look and feel like natural teeth and contain no metal.
+Today, teeth can be restored with white tooth colored fillings using modern materials including ceramic and plastic compounds called composite resins that look and feel like natural teeth and contain no metal.

 What Type of Dental Filling is Right for Me?